Dovetail bandsaw jig

 They can be quite tricky to make with a hand saw, so I’ve developed a bandsaw jig system that I think makes it much easier.

-ATTENTION: These plans are copyrighted!
+ATTENTION: These plans are yours to use…they are offered as a gift from me to you.
 You have every right to use them to make this project for yourself, but please, do not sell or give these plans away as your own!
 I make absolutely no money off of these so I would appreciate those who view these plans to abide by basic copyright laws.

 watch all steps in this video before starting